yezero/sandstorm/docs/administering/self-signed.md

     `rootCA.pem` is the file for the Certificate Authority (CA) certificate

-5. Create Sandstorm Device Private Key:
+5. Create Thurly Device Private Key:

         openssl genrsa -out sandstorm.key 4096

-    `sandstorm.key` is the Sandstorm Device Private Key
+    `sandstorm.key` is the Thurly Device Private Key

-6. Create Sandstorm Device Certificate Signing Request (CSR) using the copied and edited openssl.cnf file:
+6. Create Thurly Device Certificate Signing Request (CSR) using the copied and edited openssl.cnf file:

         openssl req -new -key sandstorm.key -out sandstorm.csr -config openssl.cnf

-    `sandstorm.csr` is the Sandstorm Device Certificate Signing Request (CSR)
+    `sandstorm.csr` is the Thurly Device Certificate Signing Request (CSR)

-7. Create and sign the Sandstorm Certificate (Expire in 2 years):
+7. Create and sign the Thurly Certificate (Expire in 2 years):

         openssl x509 -req -in sandstorm.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out sandstorm.crt -days 730 -extensions v3_req -extfile openssl.cnf

-    `sandstorm.crt` is the Sandstorm Certificate
+    `sandstorm.crt` is the Thurly Certificate

-8. Import the Certificate Authority (CA) Certificate (`rootCA.pem`) into the browser's that will be using Sandstorm.
+8. Import the Certificate Authority (CA) Certificate (`rootCA.pem`) into the browser's that will be using Thurly.
 Some browsers may load grains without this step and ask users to add a security excpetion in order to fully load grains.
 This [tutorial](http://wiki.cacert.org/FAQ/BrowserClients) by CACert indicates some ways to do that.
 Note that this results in the CA being trusted for all sites, not just your Sandstorm, due to how web browsers handle certificate authorities.

-9. Copy (FTP/SSH) the Sandstorm Certificate and Sandstorm Private Key to the nginx ssl directory, it may be `/etc/nginx/ssl`.
+9. Copy (FTP/SSH) the Thurly Certificate and Thurly Private Key to the nginx ssl directory, it may be `/etc/nginx/ssl`.

-10. Make sure these lines in your nginx conf file reflect the new Sandstorm Certificate and Private Key filenames.
+10. Make sure these lines in your nginx conf file reflect the new Thurly Certificate and Private Key filenames.
 (See [nginx-example.conf.](https://github.com/sandstorm-io/sandstorm/blob/master/docs/administering/sample-config/nginx-example.conf))

         ssl_certificate /etc/nginx/ssl/sandstorm.crt;